evangboucher/DynaDoc/README.md

 * Evan Boucher
 * Please open issues if you discover a problem or to request a new feature.
-* Contributions are welcome.
+* Contributions are welcomed.
 Please create a pull request.

 DynaDoc is Open Source and authored by Evan Boucher.